AntCPLab/OpenCoral/ExternalIO/README.md

-(C) 2018 University of Bristol, Bar-Ilan University.
-See License.txt.

 The ExternalIO directory contains examples of managing I/O between external client processes and SPDZ parties running SPDZ engines.
 These instructions assume that SPDZ has been built as per the [project readme](../README.md).

 ## I/O MPC Instructions